 Alaska cruise season is quickly approaching.
 Many people are wondering “WHAT DO I PACK!”.
-After cruising to Alaska 10 times, I think I may have figured this out. 🙂
+After cruising to Alaska for over 10 years, I think I may have figured this out. 🙂

 First off remember….it’s summer!
 Just because you are heading to the great northern region of Alaska, that does not mean it will be snowing and cold.
 Sure, it will most likely rain (and therefore be a tad chilly) and you may get chilled while sailing into the glaciers.
 BUT….once the ship stops, if the sun is shining, it can be very warm.
 I have been to both Hubbard Glacier and Glacier Bay and gotten sunburned.
 I’ve also been there, and Tracy Arm Fjord, with rain….so be prepared!
-I’ve also been to Juneau with temperatures in the 80’s!
+There have been visits to Juneau when the temperature climbed into the 80’s!
+It was so hot!

 The above photos are from Glacier Bay….a little overcast, but VERY warm!
 The trip into Glacier Bay was a tad chilly…but hey!…the ship was moving, creating a slight wind. 🙂